vyraun/Finding-Memo/README.md

 The recovery symbol is set in `scripts/augment.sh` as the `symbol` variable.

+#### Transferable Memorization Attack Examples

+A couple of examples on Microsoft Bing Translator and Google Translator are presented at this [link][website].

 Please leave issues for any questions about the paper or the code.

 [website]: https://vyraun.github.io/Finding-Memo/